simpleinjector/Documentation/source/azurefunctionsintegration.rst

     **TIP**: The three previous interfaces are just for demonstrative purposes.
 Depending on your architectural style and application, you might structure these interfaces differently, or have separate interfaces for commands and queries.
 Prefer not letting third-party libraries dictate the shape of these interfaces for you; pick the design that works best for your application.

-To function, your Azure Functions application requires a bootstrapper that ties everything together.
+To start, your Azure Functions application requires a bootstrapper that ties everything together.
 The following `Startup` class demonstrates how to tie Simple Injector in with the Azure Functions eco system:

 .. code-block:: c#